-- The desk study returned records of a total of 45 wintering bird species, including 30 species with breeding and wintering populations in the wider study area (i.e. Grid Squares O12, O13, O22 and O23).
-Records included eight species listed under Annex I of the Birds Directive and 38 SCI species.
-The majority of wintering birds identified in the desk study are typically found in coastal, estuarine and intertidal habitats including the Liffey Estuary and Dublin Bay.
-A desk study of lands within 300m of the Proposed Scheme returned records of five SCI wintering bird species which may use inland amenity grassland feeding sites, including light-bellied Brent goose, lapwing Vanellus vanellus, black-headed gull Chroicocephalus ridibundus, herring gull Larus argentatus and lesser black-backed gull Larus fuscus. - 64 A review of a study into light-bellied Brent goose inland feeding sites8 has identified no inland wintering bird feeding sites within the footprint of the Proposed Scheme.
-There is one known inland wintering bird feeding sites within approximately 300m of the Proposed Scheme i.e., the disturbance ZoI Cabinteely / Kilbogget Park, located approximately 219m of the Proposed Scheme. - Wintering bird surveys were carried out for the Proposed Scheme at two locations, along the Allies River Road, off R119 / Dublin Road (referred to as CBC0013WB001), and within the Shanganagh Park on R119 / Dublin Road (referred to as CBC0013WB002), during the wintering bird survey seasons 2020/21 and 2021/22.
+- grassland feeding sites, including light-bellied Brent goose, lapwing Vanellus vanellus, black-headed gull Chroicocephalus ridibundus, herring gull Larus argentatus and lesser black-backed gull Larus fuscus. - A review of a study into light-bellied Brent goose inland feeding sites has identified no inland wintering bird feeding sites within the footprint of the Proposed Scheme.
+There is one known inland wintering bird feeding sites within approximately 300m of the Proposed Scheme i.e., the disturbance ZoI Cabinteely / Kilbogget Park, located approximately 219m east of the Proposed Scheme. - Wintering bird surveys were carried out for the Proposed Scheme at two locations, along the Allies River Road, off R119 Dublin Road (referred to as CBC0013WB001), and within the Shanganagh Park on R119 Dublin Road (referred to as CBC0013WB002), during the wintering bird survey seasons 2020/21 and 2021/22.
 Wintering bird surveys were terminated after the first survey season for CBC0013WB001 following removal of this site from the required land intake area.
-Table 4 provides a summary of the findings of the winter bird surveys with respect to those species which are of highest conservation concern and were recorded within winter bird survey sites.
+Table 6 provides a summary of the findings of the winter bird surveys with respect to those species which are of highest conservation concern and were recorded within winter bird survey sites.

-Table 4 Wintering Birds of Conservation Concern Recorded at Sites CBC0013WB001 and CBC0013WB002 during the Wintering Bird Surveys
+Table 5: Wintering Birds of Conservation Concern Recorded at Sites CBC0013WB001 and CBC0013WB002 during the Wintering Bird Surveys

-Common Name Site: Peak Count and Activity in Activity in the Study Area (2021/2022) (2020/2021) Nearest SPA / Scientific Name / BTO Code BoCCI (B - Breeding / W - Wintering) Annex I SCI Designated for SCI Species Black-headed gull Chroicocephalus ridibundus (BH) 103 individuals foraging on grassland within Shanganagh Park at CBC0013WB002 43 individuals foraging on grassland within Shanganagh Park at CBC0013WB002 Amber (B/W) - √ South Dublin Bay and River Tolka Estuary SPA c.3.3km Herring gull Larus argentatus (HG) Two individuals foraging on grassland within Shanganagh Park at CBC0013WB002 n/a Amber (B/W) - √ Ireland's Eye SPA c.15.9km
+Common Name Site: Peak Count Site: Peak Co Conservation I mportan ce Nearest SPA / Scientific Name / BTO Code and Activity in the Study Area (2020/2021) and Activity in the Study Area (2021/2022) BoCCI (B - Breeding / W - Wintering) Annex I SCI for SCI Species Black-headed gull Chroicocephalus ridibundus (BH) 103 individuals foraging on grassland within Shanganagh Park at CBC0013WB002 43 individuals foraging on grassland within Shanganagh Park at CBC0013WB002 Amber (B/W) - √ South Dublin Bay and River Tolka Estuary SPA approximately 3.3km Herring gull Larus argentatus (HG) Two individuals foraging on grassland within Shanganagh Park at CBC0013WB002 n/a Amber (B/W) - √ Ireland's Eye SPA approximately 15.9km

-- 66 Site conditions at fields adjacent to the Allies River Road (CBC0013WB001) were of agricultural use but no noticeable crop was seen during surveys.
+- 68 Site conditions at fields adjacent to the Allies River Road (CBC0013WB001) were of agricultural use but no noticeable crop was seen during surveys.
 Shanganagh Park (CBC0013WB002) is an open public amenity park with two Gaelic pitches and playground adjacent to the transect.
 No wintering birds were recorded at CBC0013WB001 throughout the survey period, even though no disturbance was noted at these two fields.
-The disturbance at CBC0013WB00 was noted as high on this site due to animals (dogs off leash and number of walkers using the public paths and Gaelic pitches for recreational exercise. - 67 Wintering bird activity was low across all visits.
+The disturbance at CBC0013WB002 was noted as high on this site due to animals (dogs off leash) and number of walkers using the public paths and Gaelic pitches for recreational exercise. - 69 Wintering bird activity was low across all visits.
 No droppings attributed to light-bellied Brent goose were recorded along the transects.
-Table 5 compares peak counts identified across surveys to their national and international populations.
+Table 6 compares peak counts identified across surveys to their national and international populations.

-Table 5 Wintering Bird Species Recorded during Winter Bird Surveys in Comparison to the 1% of its International and National Populations
+Table 6: Wintering Bird Species Recorded during Winter Bird Surveys in Comparison to the 1% of its International and National Populations

-Common Name / Scientific Name / BTO Code Peak Count (2020/2021) Peak Count (2021/2022) Associated European sites within the Zol 1% of International Population 1% of National Population Black-headed gull Chroicocephalus ridibundus (BH) 103 43 South Dublin Bay and River Tolka Estuary SPA North Bull Island SPA The Murrough SPA 31,000 n/a Herring gull Larus argentatus (HG) 2 n/a Ireland's Eye SPA The Murrough SPA 14,000 n/a
+Common Name / Scientific Name / BTO Code Peak Count (2020/2021) Peak Count (2021/2022) Associated European sites within the ZoI 1% of International Population 1% of National Population Black-headed gull Chroicocephalus ridibundus (BH) 103 43 South Dublin Bay and River Tolka Estuary SPA North Bull Island SPA The Murrough SPA 31,000 n/a Herring gull Larus argentatus (HG) 2 n/a Ireland's Eye SPA The Murrough SPA 14,000 n/a